-Carmarthenshire: Bumblebee seen for the first time in 50 years
+Ruderal bumblebee's rare sighting in Wales

 There have been only two or three recent sightings, all in coastal Wales.

-The bumblebee was spotted by Lawrence Harris, the Wales project development officer for the Bumblebee Conservation Trust, who recently moved to Carmarthenshire.
+"It was such an amazing find, I asked 'can this really be happening?'," said Lawrence Harris, from the Bumblebee Conservation Trust in Wales.

+He moved to Brechfa in November to work on a rare bee project for the Welsh government's threatened species scheme, Natur am Byth!

-While on a walk with the trust's project manager, Dr Nikki Gammans saw a large bumblebee foraging on a foxglove just metres from Mr Harris's home.
+Mr Harris "popped for a walk" on Sunday along a farm track metres from his home with the trust's project manager, Dr Nikki Gammans, who spotted a distinctive bumblebee foraging on a foxglove.

-"It was just fortunate that as employees of the Bumblebee Conservation Trust we never leave home without our nets," the Bumblebee Conservation Trust said in a blog.

-The bumblebee was closely inspected and positively identified as a nationally rare ruderal after pictures were sent to an expert.
+"We are both like, 'is that a ruderal bumblebee'," he said.
+"I've done a lot of rare species mapping in Wales and so I knew [ruderals] were definitely not here."

+They netted the bumblebee and it showed distinctive ruderal signs: even hair and wide, matching yellow bands.

-Mr Harris and Dr Gammans spent the day surveying a three miles area of road and farm track above the village of Brechfa.
+Mr Harris and Dr Gammans spent the next day surveying a three-mile road between his home and the village of Brechfa.

-"Along the verges, foraging on the many stands of tall pink foxglove we found eight additional ruderal queens," the Bumblebee Conservation Trust said.
+"We found nine queens," he said.
+"It's really incredible to find several on farm tracks and among upland pasture, areas where you just don't find rare bees normally.

+"It says a lot about the farmers here, farming low intensity, low stocking density which allows wildflowers to grow," he added.

 "It appears as though ruderal bumblebees have been here, undiscovered, for many years, living amongst the flower-rich roadside verges and meadows maintained by the many nature-loving local residents."

-The Bumblebee Conservation Trust said the ruderal is difficult to identify, which could be why it is "largely unrecorded in Wales".

-It looks a lot like the more common garden bumblebee, but it said ruderals have yellow bands that are broader or the same breath.

-The Bumblebee Conservation Trust said it hopes to develop a project across Carmarthenshire and potentially other parts of Wales to help protect the rare bumblebee.
+The Bumblebee Conservation Trust said it hoped to develop a project across Carmarthenshire and potentially other parts of Wales to help protect the rare bumblebee.

 "We plan to work with landowners, farmers, smallholders and people from across the community to help create and manage the habitat needed for this iconic bee to thrive," it said.